 They’ll also curl up and hide next to a rock or a bush.
 That baby rattlesnake that we saw, it just laid there in the middle of the trail.
 It wasn’t all curled up and it didn’t rattle or anything, it was just lying there.
 I happened to look close enough to see its teeny tiny rattle on its tail.
 I was surprised because typically the younger ones are more freaked out and more likely to bite because they’re new to life and are just figuring things out.
 The adults tend to be more experienced, so they know when to strike or not.
 But that one literally looked like it hadn’t been out of the egg for very long.
 If I wasn’t paying attention, I would have just thought it was a stick.

 K: I’ve overheard kids in a park ask their parents if they might see a rattlesnake, and parents reply that rattlesnakes wouldn’t be found there, even though I just saw a sign that says otherwise.

 B: I’ve spent 22 years working in the wildlife field, and if there’s one thing I have learned, it’s never say never.
 And unfortunately, I hate to say it, but there’s a lot of people here that raise animals that they’re not supposed to, and then they release them.
-So even if it’s not necessarily a rattlesnake area, there could be somebody who picked one up when it was little and raised it, and then when it got to be three foot long they thought this is not what I need to have in my house, and release it.
-That’s why there’s always alligators being found in different parts of the state.
+So even if it’s not necessarily a rattlesnake area, there could be somebody who picked one up when it was little and raised it, and then when it got to be three feet long they thought this is not what I need to have in my house and release it.
+That’s why there are always alligators being found in different parts of the state.